Gazza7205/cloud-workshop-labs/lab-exercise4.md

     #username:
     #token:
 ```

-### Create Repository
+## 4. Create the Repository
-Let's create a basic repository custom resource and inspect what happens.
+Let's create a basic Repository custom resource and inspect what happens.

-1. Tail the Layer7 Operator logs in a separate terminal (you may have to set your KUBECONFIG environment variable in the new terminal)
+First, if you're not still tailing the Layer7 Operator logs from the previous lab exercise, then start doing that now in a separate terminal (you may have to set your KUBECONFIG environment variable in the new terminal):

 ```
 kubectl logs -f -l control-plane=controller-manager -c manager
 ```

-2. Create the Repository
+Next, create the Repository:
 <details>
   <summary><b>Linux/MacOS</b></summary>

   ```
-  kubectl apply -f ./exercise3-resources/apis-repository.yaml
+  kubectl apply -f ./exercise4-resources/apis-repository.yaml
   ```
 </details>
 <details>
   <summary><b>Windows</b></summary>

   ```
-  kubectl apply -f exercise3-resources\apis-repository.yaml
+  kubectl apply -f exercise4-resources\apis-repository.yaml
   ```
 </details>
 <br/>

-### Inspect Repository
+## 5. Inspect the Repository
-When a repository is created the repository controller clones from the provided endpoint and attempts to create a Kubernetes secret with the repository contents in graphman bundle format.
+When a Repository is created the Repository Controller pulls from the provided endpoint and attempts to create a Kubernetes secret with the repository contents in Graphman bundle format (if the compressed bundle is less than 1mb).

-- Get the Repository
+First, inspect the Repository custom resource itself:
 ```
 kubectl get repository l7-gw-myapis -oyaml
 ```

-output
+Here is an example of the previous command's output:
 ```
 apiVersion: security.brcmlabs.com/v1
 kind: Repository